Kaktus735/web_driver_pets/README.md

 Or

-- put your driver in project root folder nearby __chromedriver.exe__.
+- put your driver in the project root folder nearby/instead __chromedriver.exe__.

 Make sure that you run python scripts under administration rights.